idaholab/moose/docs/content/documentation/modules/tensor_mechanics/C0TimoshenkoBeam.md

 It should be noted here that using a linear interpolation of the rotational variables in the calculation of shear strain leads to shear locking of the beam.
 Using $\theta_1(x) = ({\theta_1}^0 + {\theta_1}^1)/2$ in the calculation of $\epsilon_{12}$ and $\epsilon_{13}$ ensures that the beam doesn't lock under shear deformation \citep{prathap_reduced_1982}.

 The above translational strain increments are functions of x, y and z.
-However, since the beam cross-section does not deform, these strain can be integrated over the cross-section to obtain strain increments as a function of only x.
+However, since the beam cross-section does not deform, these strains can be integrated over the cross-section to obtain strain increments as a function of only x.
 $$
 \epsilon_{1}(x) = \int_A \epsilon_{11}(x,y,z) = \frac{\partial u_1(x)}{\partial x} A - \frac{\partial \theta_3(x)}{\partial x} A_y + \frac{\partial \theta_2(x)}{\partial x} A_z
 $$